minepkg/minepkg/README.md

 ## Features

-* Installing mods from CurseForge (with dependency resolution)
+* Installs mods from CurseForge (with dependency resolution)
-* Compiling mods from source zip files with docker
+* Compiles mods from source zip files (eg. from GitHub) with docker
 * Saves your installed mods in a sharable `minepkg.toml`
   * `minepkg.toml` modpacks can extend other modpacks
 * Works with vanilla and MultiMC instances (MultiMC support is unofficial)

 ## Usage